 3. Research Power

 KCL is a research-led university that is credited with major discoveries such as the structure of DNA and groundbreaking research in radio, television and mobile phones.
 The University is ranked sixth in the UK for its quality and quantity of research activity; 84% of the research is ‘internationally excellent’ according to the latest Research Excellence Framework (REF 2014).

 4. Student Diversity

-King’s has a large and diverse student community with almost 30,000 students enrolling each year from around 150 countries.
+King’s has a large and diverse student community with over 26,000 students enrolled from around 150 countries.
 It’s a popular choice for international students with 40% of the students coming from outside the UK.

 5. International Student Support

-Of all central London universities, King’s offers the best international student support.
+Out of all the central London universities, King’s offers one of the best international student support.
 The King’s College London Student Union (KCLSU) is an independent body run by the students for the students and aims to provide every King’s student with the best experience possible.